jefferyandwilkes/women-cinema/content/authors/admin/_index.md

 ---
 # Display name
-title: Silvia Dibeltulo
+title: Daniela Treveri Gennari

 # Full Name (for SEO)
-first_name: Silvia
+first_name: Daniela
-last_name: Dibeltulo
+last_name: Treveri Gennari

 # Is this the primary user of the site?
 superuser: true